tede12/traffic-simulator/README.md

 - [ ] Set new weights and get the current best path when car is moving
   - [x] endpoint on API in order to set new weights or an updated version of the map object
   - [x] get number of cars on each road (don't overcomplicate things with lane based on next intersection)
+  - [ ] get traffic lights status for each intersection and improve the algorithm with this info
 - [ ] Socket for checking if pathFinder server is running
 - [ ] Integrate MQTT with correct request protocol (meeting required)